A mother's fight against exploitation

 Jenny was in shock.
-Robbie wasn’t a drug dealer, he was a victim who needed protection.
+Robbie was being charged for something he had been forced into, but he was a child who needed protection.

 ‘Robbie told the police officer that he was scared and there was no way the police could ever protect him.
 If he talked, the men that were in charge would kill him.’